How to Apply

 Applications for the Co-op program are accepted all year around.
 Full details can be found on the Apply to Co-op page.

 The BBA in Entrepreneurial Leadership is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience.
 Degree students can complete a minimum of three work terms while completing their degree.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
-Work semesters alternate with academic study.
+Work terms generally occur full-time in separate 4 month work semesters and alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements:

 - Declaration into the Bachelor of Business Administration in Entrepreneurial Leadership program.

 - Minimum GPA of 2.7

 Program Continuance and Work Term Requirements:

 - Successful completion of COOP 1101 prior to 75 credits